tekknolagi/indexer/README.md

 Usage:

-* To create the db and file folder, run `ruby track.rb create`
+* To create the db and file folder, run `ruby indexer.rb create`
-* To simply start the server, run `ruby track.rb`
+* To simply start the server, run `ruby indexer.rb`